jamalnay/TrendingMoviesApp/README.md

-A demo Android Project! using MVVM clean architecture, Jetpack Compose for UI and themoviedb.org movies data.
+Android Movies App.
+A multi-module project that uses MVVM clean architecture, Jetpack Compose for UI and themoviedb.org movies data.

 ## Table of Contents